 We are a charity and a company limited by guarantee and we hold personal data for schools, staff, donors, supporters, Festival and workshop participants and suppliers.
 We will only use the information that we collect about you in accordance with the General Data Protection Regulations 2018 and the Privacy and Electronic Communications Regulations 2003.

 Each school group should consist of no more than 35 students.
-This 35 may include actors, musicians, student technicians, marketing students, and any other students who will be at the In-School Workshop or Performance Day.
-Please be aware that no more than 2 Technical students will be permitted into the sound or lighting box on the Performance Day due to health and safety reasons, and these students must be chaperoned in addition to the group working on stage.
+This 35 may include actors, musicians, marketing students, student directors, technicians, designers and stage managers, and any other students who will be at the In-School Workshop or Performance Day.
+Please be aware that no more than two technical students will be permitted into the sound or lighting box on the Performance Day due to health and safety reasons, and these students must be accompanied by a separate chaperone, additional to those for the group working on stage.

 Your school must have no more than 35 students in attendance at the In-School Workshop and they must be adequately supervised by the school.
 This 35 may include actors, musicians, student technicians, marketing students, and any other students who will be participating in Shakespeare Schools Theatre Festival.
 There is no minimum group size.

 There must always be at least one teacher or member of school staff present at the In-School Workshop at any time.
 If this rule is broken it will prevent the workshop beginning or from continuing.